-TECH 2025.08.21 Denmark Can Now Produce World-Class Chips For the first time, Denmark is establishing production of microchip wafers at the leading standard.
+TECH 2025.08.21 Denmark can now contribute to producing world-class chips For the first time, Denmark is establishing production of microchip wafers at the leading standard.
 This makes Denmark a global player in chip production.
 The new “wafer factory,” which will be part of the University of…

 Greenland 2025.08.21 Sled Dog DNA Reveals Hidden Chapter in Greenland’s History The Inuit arrived in Greenland several hundred years earlier than previously believed.
 This is revealed by a genetic mapping of sled dogs, conducted by researchers from University of Copenhagen.